Arlington Christian School

-Arlington Christian School is a K4-12 private Christian school in Fairburn, Georgia, United States.
+Arlington Christian School is a K4-12 private Christian school in Atlanta, Georgia, United States.

 History

 Arlington Christian School was founded in 1958; they bought 22 acre of land and a building by 1959.
 On September 14, 1959, the school opened with 140 students in grades one through nine and a staff of twelve.

 Athletics at the time included soccer, basketball, and cheerleading.
 Since then the athletics department has grown to include softball, tennis, baseball, track and field, cross country, volleyball, and recently football.
 The school has also added music, drama, art, and foreign language.

 With the school's rapid expansion, the need for more space became a problem, which was accommodated by a donation of land in south Fulton County.
 The present facilities were built, and in September 1976, the doors were opened at the new location.
 Two years later, a gymnasium was completed.

 In 1986, the school merged with Greater Atlanta Christian Schools.

 After seven years, families wanted a board and more local control of the school's operations.
 On July 1, 1994, the school was officially chartered as an independent entity.
-Since then, the school has been blessed with its highest enrollment since 1974, while maintaining high academic standards and Christian principles.

 In August 2000, a high school hall was added, containing eight new classrooms, a computer and science lab, and a high school office.

 In 2008, Arlington celebrated its 50th anniversary.

+In 2025, Arlington moved from 4500 Ridge Road Fairburn, GA to the campus of Renaissance Church of Christ located at 3675 Butner Road, Atlanta, GA 30349.

+Accreditation

+Arlington Christian School is fully accredited by both Cognia and the Georgia Accrediting Commission (GAC), reflecting the school’s commitment to academic excellence, continuous improvement, and high educational standards.

 Academics

-Arlington Christian School is a college preparatory school that offers a variety of courses.
-It currently offers four AP classes: AP Calculus, AP Chemistry, AP History, and AP English.
-More AP classes, such as AP Biology and AP Government, were planned to be offered for the 2009–2010 school year.
+Arlington Christian School is a college preparatory school offering a diverse and rigorous academic curriculum.
+The school currently provides onsite dual enrollment opportunities, allowing advanced sophomores, juniors, and seniors to enroll in college courses while still completing their high school education.
+Through this program, students simultaneously work toward earning both their high school diploma and college credits leading toward an associate degree.

+In addition, Arlington has launched a STEAM Advancement Program designed to prepare students for emerging career fields and technology-driven industries.
+The program includes: